-Activity Community Outcome Council Role Maintain a system to divert stormwater away from the road and to protect residential and business properties.
-Vibrant economy Providing stormwater services to protect our community and supporting existing businesses and enabling new businesses to establish.
+Activity Community Outcome Council Role Maintain a system to divert stormwater away Vibrant economy Funder/Provider from the road and to protect residential and business properties.
+Providing stormwater services to protect our community and supporting existing businesses and enabling new businesses to establish.
 'Fit for purpose' infrastructure Our infrastructure are resilient, helping us to respond to climate change and natural hazards.
-Funder/Provider Provide a means of ensuring minimal contamination of receiving water course.
+Provide a means of ensuring minimal contamination of receiving water course.
 Outstanding environment Stormwater discharge points are monitored and work is ongoing to reduce contaminants entering the stormwater system and reducing any impacts on receiving environment.
 Funder/Provider

-Service Community Outcomes How will we measure our performance Target 21/22 Target 22/23 Target 23/24 Target 24/41 An adequate stormwater Outstanding environment Number of flooding events each year that occur in the District. < 5 per year < 5 per year < 5 per year < 5 per year system.
+Service Community Outcomes How will we measure our performance Target 21/22 Target 22/23 Target 23/24 Target 24/41 An adequate stormwater Outstanding environment Number of flooding events each year that occur in the District. < 5 per year system.
 'Fit for purpose' infrastructure Strong Community For each flooding event, the number of habitable floors affected.
 (Expressed per 1000 connections to Council's stormwater networks).
 2 or less 2 or less 2 or less 2 or less